HelioAnalytics/MOSS_python/README.md

 | 29 April 2022 | **Topics TBD (see below)**  |  |  |
 | 27 May 2022 | **Topics TBD (see below)**  |  |  |

+Future tutorials:  *Data Manipulation with Numpy and Pandas;  Graphs and Visualization; Intro to Machine Learning with Python*

 ### Feedback and suggestions

 Future topics for the tutorials are still being determined.
 Please [let us know what you'd like to see in our feedback form.](https://forms.gle/2ehrmZsmuw9fvoYp8)